Brayden-L/Brayden-L.github.io/_posts/2023-03-10-Linear Regression Routes.md

 * A climb being multipitch instead of single pitch raises the stars by ~0.1144.
 This suggests that all things being equal, climbers enjoy a climb more if it is a multi pitch.
 This may be a side effect of the fact that a multi-pitch has more opportunities to "wow" the climber.
 Often times a multi pitch route needs only a few good pitches to convince someone of its quality.
 * If the length is missing then this reduces the stars by ~0.047.
 Routes with no length are more likely to be climbs that fewer people care about, and therefore are of lower quality.
 * Risk has a relatively light coefficient.
 For each increase in risk intensity, the stars reduce by 0.0205.
 This suggests that climbers prefer a climb that is safe with good protection.
 It seems that climbers that particularly enjoy run-out or dangerous routes are likely a minority.
 * The difference between an onsight ratio of 0 and 1 is a reduction in stars by 0.0197.
 This is actually counter to what I would have thought.
 I had predicted that routes that are easier to onsight are more likely to be accepted as a classic.
-What I think confounds this effect is that onsight ratio is correlated with rating, in that harder routes are harder to onsight.
-Since rating holds a higher coefficient, this value get's dragged along with it.
 * The area longitude coefficient suggests that as you move East, the stars decrease by 0.0011 per degree.
 Most people agree that there exists quality climbing at a higher volume in the west versus the east.
 This is likely biased by my west coast centric selection of areas.
 * For every foot of length, the stars increase by 0.0002.
 This means roughly for every additional average 100ft multi-pitch pitch, the stars increase by 0.02.
 This lines up well with a common perception that epic ultra-long routes are of high quality.
 * For every additional tick, the stars increase by 0.004.
 Since tick counts can reach the 100's quite easily and even to 1000's for very popular routes, this predictor is without a doubt one of the most important.